Dr Potter and Anonymous disagree whether the

 and 'believers' were offended by the Saviour's name being shared with a

-It would not be 'out of
+not be 'out of

 place', historically, if early Semitic tribes held an annual sacrifice